scott-knight/psquare-sms-service/README.md

 }
 ```

-In this example, the JSON contains the word `status`.
-This is the expected key from the exteral api.
-Any test message can be sent as needed.
+In this example, the JSON contains the word `status`. `status` is the only expected key in the payload.

 ### Resend